marq24/emacberry.com/_docs/2200-openmapdata.md

 # Summary
 There exist **three** different types of map providers in GPSLogger:
 - there are the online map tile-based providers (the map tiles are basically just images)
-- two additional OpenSteetMap vector-data-based ones - one for online use and the other one for strict offline usage
+- two additional OpenStreetMap vector-data-based ones - one for online use and the other one for strict offline usage

 ## More to know
 - Basic Map configuration (no matter if online or offline) will be done in the application settings: **Open Map Data